Graduate Programs: MFA

 The MFA degree is a terminal degree.
 The MFA is often a required qualification for certain teaching positions at universities in the United States.
 It is also recognized at higher education institutions in most countries.
 The MFA degree makes you eligible for certain residencies, post graduate programs and employment opportunities.

 The Stamps MFA program is interdisciplinary.
-In other words, MFA students do not "major" in a specific discipline, such as "MFA in Ceramics".
-Students are free to work in the medium of their choice and encouraged to work across disciplines - within and outside the field of art.
+In other words, MFA students do not "major" in a specific discipline, such as "MFA in Ceramics," they are free to work in the medium of their choice and encouraged to work across disciplines, within and outside the field of art.

 Graduate Programs: General